magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 	/lib64/ld-linux-x86-64.so.2 (0x000078b4fef71000)
 ```

-We can now see the external shared libarries in use:
+We can now see the external shared libraries in use:
 - `linux-vdso.so.`: A virtual shared library provided by the Linux kernel.
 Mapped to `0x00007ffef73c0000` in process memory at runtime.
 - `libreadline.so.8`: Provides functions for command-line text input, including features like line editing, history, and autocompletion.
 Mapped to `0x000078b4fef0b000` in process memory at runtime.
 - `libc.so.6`: The GNU C Library, mapped to `0x000078b4fec00000` in process memory at runtime.
 - `libtinfo.so.6`: Provides low-level terminal handling functions, used for programs that need direct interaction with terminal capabilities.
-Maped to `0x000078b4feed9000` in process memory at runtime.
+Mapped to `0x000078b4feed9000` in process memory at runtime.
-- `ld-linux-x86-64.so.2`: Tthe standard Linux dynamic linker, mapped to `0x000078b4fef71000` in process memory at runtime.
+- `ld-linux-x86-64.so.2`: The standard Linux dynamic linker, mapped to `0x000078b4fef71000` in process memory at runtime.

 Let's also find the processes main function address (this will help later):
 ```